protocol/web3-dev-team/proposals/42-human-readable-mutable-names.md

         - Updating `ipfs-ns` `contenthash` is a chore and costs extra (gas etc).
         - Using `ipns-ns` means setting `contenthash` only once, introduces cost savings and simplifies publishing.
     - We see multiple actors in the space providing either own TLDs or attempting to replace ICANN as the top-level authority: https://unstoppabledomains.com , http://opennic.org, https://handshake.org etc.
-    - We don't want to pick winners too early.
+    - We want to enable innovation in the decentralized naming space.
+This means removing ourselves as gatekeepers of what a valid domain name is.
     - When embedded in user agent (Brave) we want to follow user choices regarding DNS resolution.